-We’d like to share in advance a look into The Climate Corporation research pipeline in the words of Chief Science Officer Brian Lutz, aided and supported by the managers of our Climate Research Farms and Digital Ag & Sustainability Lead Dr. Pamela Bachman.
+We’d like to share in advance a look into Climate LLC research pipeline in the words of Chief Science Officer Brian Lutz, aided and supported by the managers of our Climate Research Farms and Digital Ag & Sustainability Lead Dr. Pamela Bachman.

 With over half of FieldView users performing trials on their acres, Climate FieldView is evolving its product offering to integrate and facilitate farmer experimentation and farmer-dealer collaboration into its platform.
 These features will allow customers to measure and share product performance in experiments they’re already running on their operations.